 Busan port authority manages, operates and is responsible for the proper functioning of this port.
 Port of Gamcheon and Dadaepo along with South and North ports are the key ports which the Busan Port comprises of.

-It is a major port of South Korea as a major portion of the country’s fishery production, export of bulk freights and container freights is catered by this port alone.
+It is a major port of South Korea as a major portion of the country’s fishery production, the export of bulk freights and container freights is catered by this port alone.
 The catchment area over which this port is stretched is figured out to be 840,000 m² and can handle 169 vessels at the simultaneously.

 On a concluding note, it is not wrong to say that China tops in Port development and management as there are seven Chinese ports in the list of top ten biggest ports throughout the world as per their respective cargo holding capacities.